tomdu3/smiley-memories/README.md

 - **Navigation Bar** - Appears on every page for a consistently easy and intuitive navigable system, except of the 404 page.
 - **Social Media Icons** - Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the developers Instagram, GitHub and Facebook accounts.
 The icons appear in the centre of the footer.
 - **[Home Page](https://tomdu3.github.io/smiley-memories/index.html "Smiley's Memories")** - Creates a custom Emoji themed Memory Game.
-- **[About Page](https://tomdu3.github.io/smiley-memories/about.html "Smiley's Memories - About Memory Game")** - Informing the user of the rules of playing Sudoku.
+- **[About Page](https://tomdu3.github.io/smiley-memories/about.html "Smiley's Memories - About Memory Game")** - Informing the user of the history of the Memory Game.
 - **[404 Page](https://tomdu3.github.io/smiley-memories/404.html "Smiley's Memories - 404 Page")** - An emoji themed page that appears when there's page loading 404 error .
 - **Sound FX** - The sounds are following the selection, right and wrong guesses, as well as the game won and the game lost event.
 - **End Game** - There are two End Game functions, one for losing, other for winning game.
 The window appears with the corresponding text and a sound effect.
+- **Rules** - A modal window brings the rules and indications for the game and its functionalities.

 ### Features to Implement in the future
 **Limiting allowed attempts**